Unity-Technologies/ProjectAuditor/Documentation~/Developing.md

 5. Create the pull request.
 6. Once approved, merge to `master` and delete the remote branch.
 > **Note**: Make sure to select `Unity-Technologies/ProjectAuditor` as base repository and `master` as base branch when creating the Pull Request.

+The repository owners are committed to maintaining this repository and ensuring that it continues to adhere to Unity Standards for package development.
+Individual pull requests may take time to be approved if they contain changes that require the package to be re-validated.